 But keep in mind that these features are only helpful if your end users know how and when to use them.
 It is crucial to have a plan for educating your employees on the latest and greatest updates, including new feature rollouts, best practices, and even when not to use certain features.
 Additionally, employees must be outfitted with the right meeting technology to take advantage of all these features.

-The New At-Home Huddle Room
+The New At-Home Huddle Room for Work from Home Meetings

 When a majority of employees began working at home, expectations for what is and isn’t acceptable in a meeting changed.
 What once would have been entirely unacceptable — a dog barking, children crying, or a spouse in the background — became the norm.
 The entire idea of what a meeting space should include and can accomplish evolved and there’s no going back.